yellhtet-ux/yellhtet-ux/README.md

 - ✏️ I’m currently learning iOS Development using Swift
 - 🌱 I’m looking to work freelancing.
 - 🥅 2024 Goals: Learn more about Swift DSA and SwiftUI
-- ⚡ Fun fact: I love to watch dramas and animes.
+- ⚡ Fun fact: I love to watch dramas and Sci-Fi.

 ### Connect with me: